-The Negroni is a classic Italian cocktail made with just three ingredients in equal parts: gin, sweet vermouth and Campari!
+This classic Negroni recipe is an Italian cocktail made with just three ingredients in equal parts: gin, sweet vermouth and Campari!

-When I think of a Negroni I think of sipping one on a rooftop bar in Florence, watching the sun set over the Ponte Vecchio.
+When I think of a Negroni, I think of having a drink at a rooftop bar in Florence, watching the sun set over the Ponte Vecchio.
 I highly recommend it.

 Jump to:

-The Negroni recipe is quite simple and one of the many reasons it's so popular.
+The Negroni cocktail recipe is easy to make and one of the many reasons it's such a popular drink.
 It's made of equal parts gin, sweet vermouth, and Campari.
 Use a good gin and a good vermouth since there are no mixers to cover the taste of a cheap liquor!

-- Gin: I like to use a slightly floral gin such as Hendrick's.
+- Gin: I like to use a slightly floral gin such as Hendrick's, it's one of my favorite brands from back when I was bartending.
 It complements the aroma from the orange twist and balances the bitterness of the Campari.

 - Sweet vermouth: I love Dolin vermouth, Noilly-Prat is also a good choice.